Travelling with children.

 We frequently hear these three words when we’re out and about with our kids.
 So I pack a plentiful supply of snacks.

 But giving your child food in the car can often lead to a huge explosion of crumbs.
 So I put grapes, raisins, carrot sticks, blueberries and other snacks in these little pots from Oxotot.
 Little Miss H can easily open and close them.
-Which means there is minimum mess.
+Which means there is little mess.

 6. Miracle 360° Trainer Cup from Munchkin – £5.50